Not a Member?

 Primary treatment of status asthmaticus or other acute episodes of asthma where intensive measures are required.
 (Flexhaler) Severe hypersensitivity to milk proteins.

 Candida albicans infections of mouth and pharynx reported; treat and/or d/c if needed.
 Not indicated for the rapid relief of bronchospasm or other acute episodes of asthma; may require oral corticosteroids.
 Increased susceptibility to infections (eg, chickenpox, measles), may lead to serious/fatal course; if exposed, consider prophylaxis/treatment.
 Caution with tuberculosis (TB), untreated systemic fungal, bacterial, viral or parasitic infections, and ocular herpes simplex.
 Deaths due to adrenal insufficiency reported with transfer from systemic to inhaled corticosteroids (ICS); if oral corticosteroids are required, wean slowly from systemic steroid use after transferring to ICS.
 Transfer from systemic to inhalation therapy may unmask allergic conditions (eg, rhinitis, conjunctivitis).
 Observe for systemic corticosteroid withdrawal effects.
 Hypercorticism and adrenal suppression may appear; reduce dose slowly.
-Decreases in bone mineral density (BMD) reported; caution with major risk factors for decreased bone mineral content, including chronic use of drugs that can reduce bone mass (eg, anticonvulsants, corticosteroids).
+Decreases in bone mineral density (BMD) reported; caution with chronic use of drugs that can reduce bone mass (eg, anticonvulsants, corticosteroids).
 May cause reduction in growth velocity in pediatrics.
 Glaucoma, increased intraocular pressure, and cataracts reported.
 Bronchospasm, with immediate increase in wheezing, may occur; d/c immediately.
 Rare cases of systemic eosinophilic conditions and vasculitis consistent with Churg-Strauss syndrome reported.
 Hypersensitivity reactions reported; d/c if signs and symptoms occur.
 (Flexhaler) Caution in elderly.

 Respiratory infection.
 (Flexhaler) Nasopharyngitis, headache, fever, sinusitis, pain, N/V, insomnia, dry mouth, weight gain.
 (Respules) Rhinitis, otitis media, coughing, viral infection, ear infection, gastroenteritis.